odf/ceci-core/README.md

       return result;
     };

-The function `after` here returns a deferred value, `result`, which is resolved within the callback to `setTimeout`.
+The function `after` here returns a deferred value `result` which is resolved within the callback to `setTimeout`.
 This pattern may look a bit familiar to those who have worked with promises, but Ceci's deferreds are much simpler.
-Here's how we can use deferreds in go blocks:
+Here's how we can use them in go blocks:

     var done = false;